NoxPointe/MSC-513-Change-Management/Integrative-Bargaining.md

 	- works even in low trust situations

 ####*flexible rigidity*: flexible as to the means of goal attainment, but rigid as to the goal itself
-rigid rigidity (here’s what I want and here is the only way to achieve it) is bad because you have trouble reaching a goal flexible flexibility is bad because you give up to much and walk away with a bad agreement How do I stay rigid to my goals?
-Have high goals (levels of aspiration)
-Tend to spend more effort to achieve them
-If you are accountable to a constituency
-If you represent someone else, you can’t automatically lower your goal as easily How do you stay flexible in your means of goal attainment?
-Have a problem solving orientation: care about the relationship with the other person Think about the future and dealing with this other party again Fisher & Ury: Interest Negotiation (Getting to Yes) Positional (Soft and Tough) vs. Principaled
-Positional: exchange of offers
-Principaled: interest (what you really want to get out of the negotiation) focused Difficult to figure out what an interest is because it keeps changing Positional Approach

-Criticism: “this is unrealistic as hell”
-What you do if they won’t engage in Principaled Negotiation?
-Don’t push back
-Identify the tactic, condmen it, but don’t condemn them Invite criticism
-Ask Questions/Paraphrase: they get a chance to correct you and shows that you’ve been listening develop a BATNA (Best Alternative To Negotiated Agreement) what can you do if you don’t reach an agreement don’t use it as a weapon…it is a shield not a sword: it keeps you confident so that the other side can’t intimidate you Ury & Brown: Working Together
-Two fundamental problems that lead to bad relationships Assumed similarity: we tend to assume others think just like we do Expect reciprocity: if we do nice things for other people, they will do something nice back What should you do?: Respond in a counter-intuitive way If they are irrational  you should stay rational
-If they misunderstand you  try to understand them refuse to talk to you  try to talk to them
-If they are unreliable  try to be reliable
-If they are coercive  remain noncoercive
-If they reject you  try to accept them
-Fisher & Brown: Getting Past No: Dealing With Difficult People If you are dealing with an overly competitive person don’t react: “Go to the balcony” or take a time-out
-If you are dealing with the other person’s negative emotion step to their side and try to discover what their interest must be Other person’s positional behavior (won’t talk about interests just keep making offers) change the game by reframing it they are skeptical about your offers
-“build them a golden bridge”: get them involved in constructing their offer so that they see that it meets their interests they have more power than you bring them to their senses, not to their knees don’t be afraid to consult your BATNA
- Jerky Personalities
+- rigid rigidity (here’s what I want and here is the only way to achieve it) is bad because you have trouble reaching a goal
+- flexible flexibility is bad because you give up to much and walk away with a bad agreement
+- How do I stay rigid to my goals?
+	- Have high goals (levels of aspiration)
+		- Tend to spend more effort to achieve them
+	- If you are accountable to a constituency
+		- If you represent someone else, you can’t automatically lower your goal as easily
+- How do you stay flexible in your means of goal attainment?
+	- Have a problem solving orientation: care about the relationship with the other person
+	- Think about the future and dealing with this other party again

+#### Fisher & Ury: Interest Negotiation (Getting to Yes)

+**Positional (Soft and Tough) vs. Principaled**

+- Positional: exchange of offers
+- Principaled: interest (what you really want to get out of the negotiation) focused
+	- Difficult to figure out what an interest is because it keeps changing

+**Positional Approach**

+- Criticism: “this is unrealistic as hell”
+- What you do if they won’t engage in Principaled Negotiation?
+	- Don’t push back
+	- Identify the tactic, condemn it, but don’t condemn them
+	- Invite criticism
+	- Ask Questions/Paraphrase: they get a chance to correct you and shows that you’ve been listening
+	- develop a BATNA (Best Alternative To Negotiated Agreement)
+		- what can you do if you don’t reach an agreement
+		- don’t use it as a weapon…it is a shield not a sword: it keeps you confident so that the other side can’t intimidate you

+**Ury & Brown: Working Together**

+- Two fundamental problems that lead to bad relationships
+	- Assumed similarity: we tend to assume others think just like we do
+	- Expect reciprocity: if we do nice things for other people, they will do something nice back
+- What should you do?: Respond in a counter-intuitive way
+	- If they are irrational => you should stay rational
+	- If they misunderstand you => try to understand them
+	- refuse to talk to you => try to talk to them
+	- If they are unreliable => try to be reliable
+	- If they are coercive => remain noncoercive
+	- If they reject you => try to accept them

+**Fisher & Brown: Getting Past No: Dealing With Difficult People**

+- If you are dealing with an overly competitive person
+	- don’t react: “Go to the balcony” or take a time-out
+- If you are dealing with the other person’s negative emotion
+	- step to their side and try to discover what their interest must be
+- Other person’s positional behavior (won’t talk about interests just keep making offers)
+	- change the game by reframing it
+- they are skeptical about your offers
+	- “build them a golden bridge”: get them involved in constructing their offer so that they see that it meets their interests
+- they have more power than you
+	- bring them to their senses, not to their knees
+	- don’t be afraid to consult your BATNA

+**Jerky Personalities**

 Machiavellians (Christie & Geiss)
 Based on Machiavelli’s The Prince maintain emotional control: don’t get angry, but that doesn’t mean that they can’t act like they’re angry